Abdulazim3/ParkPro/README.md

 - 📱 Android Studio installed on your machine.
 - 🔑 A Google account to access Google APIs.
 - ☁️ An account with OpenWeatherMap to obtain the weather API key.
-- 🚘 An account with the DVLA for vehicle API access.
+- 🚘 An account with the DVLA for vehicle API access. (which can be obtained from here https://developer-portal.driver-vehicle-licensing.api.gov.uk/apis/vehicle-enquiry-service/vehicle-enquiry-service-description.html)
 - 🔥 A Firebase project set up for the app's database.

 ---